-Spent 18 years in Washington's foster care system
+Samuel Martin spent 18 years in Washington's foster care system.

 Samuel Martin, age 22 of Washington, spent 18 years in foster care.
 Now he strives to don his charisma, as well as his natural ability to captivate his audience, to become a motivational speaker, while at the same time, developing and delivering research-based trainings and workshops.
-His goal at large is to enter the political arena, and majored in political science.
+His goal at large is to enter the political arena, utilizing his degree in political science.

 “I feel as if it [becoming a politician] is the best way for me to create long-term change as well as leave a positive impact on people and communities,” Samuel Martin explains.
 He believes that the key ingredient to healthy politics is representation.
 He has served on the The Mocking Bird Society State Leadership Council where he was the original leader of the Seattle chapter and later took lead as president while in college.
 The Mocking Bird Network is comprised of six individual regions across the state of Washington, each with a local chapter to serve the community with individual development, system change, and community engagement.
 His responsibilities as president included organizing and throwing events and delivering trainings to stakeholders in the community such as social workers, youth in care and legislators, sometimes lobbying at the state capital and at a local level.
 In high school he also served as a role model, mentor and tutor to students who were assumed to be “at-risk.”